 Do shops know food better or should we make our own?
 Let’s make this puff pastry to see if buying or making is worth our time!

-As I lately have a little time, I was surfing on the web yesterday.
-In need of new, exciting ideas, inspiring meals that I have never tested before, to surprise my family with.
-Searching for a while yet could not discover any interesting stuff.
-Right before I wanted to give up on it, I discovered this delightful and simple treat simply by luck at Suncakemom.
-The dessert looked so delightful on its pic, it called for urgent actions.
+As I recently have a little time, I was browsing on the web yesterday.
+In search of new, challenging ideas, inspiring dishes that I have never tried before, to impress my loved ones with.
+Hunting for a long time yet could not discover lots of interesting things.
+Just before I thought to give up on it, I found this yummy and simple dessert by luck on Suncakemom.
+It looked so tempting

-It had been not so difficult to imagine the way it’s made, its taste and just how much boyfriend is going to enjoy it.
-Actually, it is very easy to keep happy the man when it comes to cakes.
+It was simple enough to imagine how it is created, how it tastes and just how much my hubby will love it.
+Actually, it is very simple to impress him in terms of cakes.
 Yes, I’m a blessed one.
-Or maybe he is.Anyways, I got into the webpage and then followed the simple instuctions that had been accompanied by great photos of the procedure.
+Or maybe he is.Anyway, I visited the blog and then used the step-by-step instuctions that were accompanied by great pics of the process.
 It just makes life much simpler.
-I can imagine that it’s a bit of a effort to take photographs in the middle of baking in the kitchen as you may will often have gross hands so I highly appreciate the commitment she put in to make this post .
+I could imagine that it’s a slight hassle to take snap shots in the midst of cooking in the kitchen as you most often have gross hands so I seriously appreciate the effort and time she placed in to make this post and recipe conveniently followed.

-With that in mind I’m inspired presenting my personal dishes in a similar way.
-Many thanks for the thought.
+With that in mind I am empowered presenting my own dishes in the same way.
+Thanks for the thought.

 Advanced – Traditional Puff pastry

 Measure flour, water, salt and knead it until a uniform texture dough forms.

 Roll the dough out to a square.
 Size doesn’t really matter but in this case it is about a 7″ / 18cm dough.